Welcome to the California Regional Water Quality Control Board - Lahontan Welcome to the California Environmental Protection Agency

 Hinkley Compressor Station Chromium Contamination Cleanup

 PG&E is under orders from the Lahontan Water Board to stop plume expansion and clean up the chromium plume.
 Monthly monitoring reports by PG&E demonstrate that the chromium plume is currently being contained south of Thompson Road.
-Plume containment north of Thompson Road will be required once the Water Board adopts the final EIR, expected to be in May 2013, and waste discharge requirements and a cleanup and abatement order, probably in fall 2013.

 Announcements